Comparison of The Best AI Language Learning Apps

 Cons

-- Currently limited to English language learning with no announced plans for expansion
+- Currently limited to English language learning

 - Extremely restricted free plan essentially functions as a brief demo